Achievable logoAchievable logo

 DNA sequencing

-1. Sanger sequencing uses dideoxy-NTPs for chain termination and can be detected by capillary electrophoresis.
+1. Sanger sequencing uses dideoxy-NTPs to terminate DNA synthesis at specific bases, and the resulting fragments can be read by capillary electrophoresis.
 It’s economical for short sequences but limited in scope.

-2. Next-generation sequencing conducts massive parallel reactions, ideal for entire genomes or detecting low-level variants, but is more expensive.
+2. Next-generation sequencing runs many sequencing reactions in parallel.
+It’s useful for whole genomes or detecting low-level variants, but it’s more expensive.

 Sanger sequencing diagram showing chain termination method